Hypoplastic Left Heart Syndrome

 Hypoplastic left heart syndrome (HLHS) is a severe congenital defect of the heart where the left side of the heart does not develop normally during early weeks of fetal development.
 The cause is unknown.

-Children who survive the first three stages of surgery do well.
-Very few require medications.
 Children will need to have frequent long-term follow-up with cardiologists, including stress tests to assess their limits for exertion.
 It will be very important to follow the children to be sure that their blood pressure remains normal and the heart valves are functioning well.
-Heart enlargement will also be assessed on chest x-rays as well as with echocardiograms.

 For more information, including resources for parents and general information about congenital cardiac conditions, visit the following websites: